-How Does Endpoint Filtering Work?
+How Does Proxy server (Endpoint) Filtering Work?
 Which Ports Do I Need to Use?

-- WHITELISTED IP – If you choose this authorization method, you won’t need to use your credentials – whitelisted IP addresses do not require the user:pass authorization.
+Whitelisted IP – If you choose this authorization method, you won’t need to use your credentials – whitelisted IP addresses do not require the user:pass authorization (only for residential IPs).
 Whitelist several IPs to create a list of trusted IPs.
 You can whitelist your IP in the Whitelisted IPs tab on the left.

-- USER:PASS – If you choose this authorization method you can insert your credentials in the username and password fields in the ”Ports” section below to get the full shell example.
+User:Pass – If you choose this authorization method, you will need to insert your credentials in the Username and Password fields in the Ports section below to get the full shell example.
 Authenticate with your dashboard login or subuser credentials.
-Use subusers to track traffic usage of different tasks or locations.

 3. Enter Your target